 Benefit/DrawbackEvery Pro must include a clear benefit; every Con must have a clear drawback.
 The benefit or drawback should be mentioned directly in the title.
 For example, an app claimed to have a "clean interface" can have the benefit of "making it easy to overview information."
 Even if the benefit or drawback seems obvious to you, it's important that you explain it for others who may not be as familiar with the product.

-Every subjective statement must be supported by objective information.
+Every statement must be supported by objective information.
 Evidence can be provided through examples, references, and facts.
 Anything subjective, including any first-person stories you might have, can be put in “My Experiences”, but not Pros and Cons.